Professor: Jeff

 D

-(like the problems).
-They will not include filler questions (like
+problems).
+They will not include filler questions (like the

 Feedback

-anonymous feedback forms.
-Please use them to share any thoughts
+forms.
+Please use them to share any thoughts or concerns for

-or concerns for how the course is running.
-Remember, the sooner
+how the course is running.
+Remember, the sooner you tell me

-you tell me your concerns, the more I can do about them.
-I have
+your concerns, the more I can do about them.
+I have also

 If we have not yet discussed this in class, please encourage me to

-course, you are always welcome to approach me outside of class to
+you are always welcome to approach me outside of class to discuss

 Religious Holidays